Sam-Schnaible/chinook-api/README.md

 # chinook-api
-A simple CRUD api that let's you create, retrieve, update, and delete customers.
+An app that lets employees and managers create, retrieve, update, and delete customer profiles.

 ## Setup & Installation